 Before you branch

-Whether you're brand new to Abstract (Welcome! 👋) or have been using it for some time, you may have questions about how to branch most effectively.
+Whether you're brand new to Abstract (in which case, welcome! 👋) or have been using it for some time, you may have questions about how to branch most effectively.
 Abstract, which is based on Git, leverages a tool that may be unfamiliar to some designers: branches.
 Branches allow designers to work safely in parallel on the same design files, without the worry of overwriting each other’s work.

 We've collected a list of tips, tricks, and best practices from experts to help you branch with more intention and less stress.